mugil02/SparkandPython/README.md

 The repository is organized as follows:

 - `data/`: This directory contains the NYC Taxi dataset (not included in the repository due to size constraints).
-You can download the dataset from [link] and place it here.
+You can download the dataset from [link].
 - `src/`: This directory contains the Spark jobs and related code.
     - `jobs/`: Each analysis section has a corresponding Spark job implemented here.
         - `trip_analysis`: Spark job for analyzing trip-related data.